Filled with a salty, herb filling, these Feta and Herb Stuffed Mini Sweet Peppers are a great make-ahead appetizer for parties and gatherings.

 My poor family.
 They are always my guinea pigs when I experiment with recipes.
 Some, like this one, turn out great and end up on the blog.
 Others, like a tragic butternut squash casserole I made for Thanksgiving nearly four years ago plague me.
 They won’t let me forget the poorly conceived, over sweet dish that made my brother swear off butternut squash forever.
 But fortunately that was one of my first experiments, not one of my latest.
 (And besides, nothing tops my mother’s homemade pumpkin pie with the sinews . . . ew.
 It looked like pecan pie.
 And of course, the friend I had sleeping over that night had never had pumpkin pie before . . . hell, she probably hasn’t since.)

-Anyway, the butternut squash incident came up (for the umpteenth time) the other night at dinner while everyone was trying the peppers.
+Anyway, the butternut squash incident came up (for the umpteenth time) the other night at dinner while everyone was trying these new recipe for mini sweet peppers.
 Why can’t they just let it go???

 More Delicious Appetizer Recipes: